 The Ruth Lester Memorial, built in 1860 as a private residence, was sold in 1869 to the Immaculate Conception Catholic Church as a convent, hospital, and St. Mary’s Private School, and subsequently as home to the rabbi of the Hebrew Sinai Congregation.

 Father Jean Marie Giraud had arrived in Jefferson in 1867.
 After receiving $6,000 from his diocese in France, he purchased the residence.
-He established the private school for his parishioners when six nuns from St. Louis, Missouri, agreed to Ruth-Lester-House-Exteriorstaff the school and the hospital.
+He established the private school for his parishioners when six nuns from St. Louis, Missouri, agreed to staff the school and the hospital.
 The sisters traveled down the Mississippi River into the Red River to Shreveport, Louisiana where they caught a train to Marshall, Texas.
 After hopping on an awaiting stagecoach, they arrived in Jefferson five long days after beginning their journey in Missouri.

 The convent was not quite ready for occupancy, so the sisters spent two nights at the Excelsior House Hotel, which had been established in 1858.
 St. Mary’s opened three days later, and the sisters operated the school from that day in 1869 until 1875.